seanking/async-await/README.md

 ### Handling Multiple Promises
 _Promise.all(iterable)_ will provide a promise for all the iterable promises.
 This aggregate of promise will be resolved once all the arguments have been resolved or one of the arguments have been rejected.
 The resolved promise will be passed an array of results.

 In the following example, multiple promises are passed to _Promise.all_.
-Once all the greeting promises are resolved, the greeting are passed as an array to the promise's _then_ method.
+Once all the greeting promises are resolved, the greetings are passed as an array to the promise's _then_ method.

 ```javascript
 const promise1 = generateGreeting('Foo');